khanxbahria/OWProxy/README.md

 ### Installation

-1. Download the latest source release here: [OWProxy Source](./releases/latest/download/OWProxy_source.zip).
+1. Download the latest source release here: [OWProxy Source](https://github.com/khanxbahria/OWProxy/archive/refs/heads/main.zip.
 2. Extract the folder.
-3. Open terminal in the same folder:
+3. Open terminal in the same folder, I am not going to teach you that.
   ```bash
   pip3 install -r requirements.txt
   ```
-You need to do this just once.
+^ You need to do that just once.

 <!-- USAGE EXAMPLES -->